GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

-You can use the Google Cloud Debugger to capture and inspect the call stack and local variables of a live application running in the cloud (more specifically App Engine or the Google Compute Engine.)
+You can use the Google Cloud Debugger to capture and inspect the call stack and local variables of a live application running in the cloud (more specifically on [Google App Engine](https://cloud.google.com/appengine/docs), [Managed VMs](https://cloud.google.com/appengine/docs/managed-vms/), or the Google Compute Engine.)

 It works much like the IntelliJ IDEA debugger you're already used to, and provides the same user interface, with two key differences: